OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/python.md

 and save in the `Downloads` folder for the user.

 Run the installer as administrator (will be prompted for authorization as the process continues).
-If the following indicates that the 32-bit version is being installed, then the wrong installer was downloaded.
+If the following indicates that the 32-bit version is being installed, then the wrong installer was downloaded because it is assumed that a 64-bit development environment will be used.

 ![Run installer](python-images/install-python1.png)